elibroftw/blog.elijahlopez.ca/content/posts/life.md

 ---
-title: "How to live life"
+title: "How to Live Life"
 date: 2022-05-19T10:03:59-04:00
 hidden: true
 tags:
   - thoughts
-summary: "An ever-changing collection of thoughts on how to live."
+summary: "How I should pursue this life of mine."
 ---

 ## 2025 Update

-Three years later, this is way too long.
-Life in 2025 is still good and here's my refined thoughts.
+Three years later, and this post was way too long.
+Life in 2025 is amazing and here are my refined thoughts.

 1. Care less about what's going on in the world that you can't control
 2. Care more about what you can do something about
 3. Seek truth without becoming obsessed
 4. Enjoy life without \[self-]harming.
 We are so lucky to be alive in the 21st century where flight is cheap.
 Keep a bucket list and feel free to focus on fulfilling it.

-The rules below are kept for archive purpose.
+The rules below are kept for archival purpose.
 I don't plan on reading it.
 I actually plan on deleting it, but maybe on a different date.

 ## Rules